Sidley Shale and Hydraulic Fracturing Report

 North Dakota hits 1 million barrels of oil per day.
 The North Dakota Department of Mineral Resources announced that the state’s oil production, largely centered in the Bakken shale play, reached just over 1 million barrels per day in April 2014, second only to Texas.
 Only four other states (Alaska, California, Louisiana and Texas) have produced 1 million barrels of oil per day, however, each of them have a long history of conventional oil production.
 In 1999, before the widespread use of hydraulic fracturing and horizontal drilling, North Dakota did not have a single drilling rig.
 Today, North Dakota produces more than 12% of the country’s oil, mostly from shale.
 The Department of Mineral Resources projects that North Dakota output will peak at between 1.5 and 1.7 million barrels per day by 2017.

 If you have any questions regarding this update, please contact the Sidley lawyer with whom you usually work.

-Sidley is excited to announce that our weekly update “This Week in Hydraulic Fracturing” is now available as a blog on the internet.
+Sidley is pleased to announce that our weekly update “This Week in Hydraulic Fracturing” is now available as a blog on the internet.
 Please visit The Sidley Shale and Hydraulic Fracturing Report.

 Firm clients and other interested parties can now sign up for email alerts that will notify them when new posts are added to the blog.
-If you have any editorial questions or comments, you should contact Roger Martella (DC), Sam Boxerman (DC), Joel Visser (DC) or Jim Wedeking (DC) or Katharine Falahee Newman (CH).
+If you have any editorial questions or comments, you should contact Roger Martella (DC), Sam Boxerman (DC), Joel Visser (DC), Jim Wedeking (DC) or Katharine Falahee Newman (CH).